n8n-io/n8n-docs/docs/data/data-pinning.md

 * If the external resource has data or usage limits, pinning data during tests avoids consuming your resource limits.
 * You can fetch and pin the data you want to test, then have confidence that the data is consistent in all your workflow tests.

-[TODO: this doc was drafted before some UI was implemented.
-Do a final test with a later preview build, to ensure everything is covered and up to date]

 ## Pin data